William Bonnifield: Biography

-William was born on September 14, 1814 in Randolph County, Virginia, the second son of Rhodham and Sarah Nancy (Minear) Bonnifield.
+He was born on September 14, 1814, in Randolph County, Virginia, the second son of Rhodham and Sarah Nancy (Minear) Bonnifield.
 Sarah Nancy Minear was the daughter of David and Catherine (Saylor) Minear.

-William attended Allegheny College in Meadville, Pennsylvania in 1836/7 then joined his family in Iowa where they had moved.
+William attended Allegheny College in Meadville, Pennsylvania, in 1836/37 then joined his family in Iowa, where they had moved.

 Between 1839 and 1840 several members of the Bonnifield family died in a cholera epidemic, Rhodham and Sarah were among those who died.
 William, being the second oldest son, cared for his younger siblings on the farm until 1848.